anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 field.
 On media where the Interface IDentifier (IID) is not 64-bits, a different field size for `iid` will be necessary.

-A detailed example using this format is shown in {{examples-detailed}}.
-(TBD: update Appendix A example.)
+Detailed examples of a complete JPY message are shown in {{appendix-examples-detailed}}.

 ### Processing by Registrar